igrishaev/blog/_posts/2022-12-03-clojure-guide.md

 Now that you have these two, write a function that takes a config map and:

 - Travers on the first map passing the corresponding config values into the constructors;
-- Travers on the second map to supply initiated components with dependencies.
+- Travers on the second map to specify dependencies with `(using ...)`.

 Wrap the result into the `System` class, then start it, and you're fine.